arjunmahishi/arjunmahishi/README.md

 ### About

 Hey there human, my name is Arjun Mahishi.
-I am currently an SDE-2 @ Exotel.
-I help build/improve the core voice backend services.
-I work mostly in Golang.
-Apart from work, I try contributing to open-source projects on my free time.
+I am currently a Product Engineer at Clarisights.
+I try contributing to open-source projects on my free time.
 I am one of the maintainers of a project called [Gocron](https://github.com/go-co-op/gocron).
 I love putting togather random hacks that automate things.
 Do check out some of my pinned repos to see if you find something useful.

 I juggle my free time between creating content for 2 of my youtube channels: [Rabbit hole journey](https://www.youtube.com/channel/UCr1ZnTuLNaB6VGeb7W0Eb1g) (developer vlog) and [arjunmahishi.mp3](https://www.youtube.com/c/ArjunMahishi) where I upload cover songs.
 Do subscribe to them if you are interested.